-Children who have been exposed to abuse of any kind, living in a dysfunctional family, might develop ADHD.
+Children who have been exposed to abuse of any kind, and living in a dysfunctional family, might develop ADHD.
 This condition is also seen in children with a reduced level of education, or in those who have been constantly pressured by their parents to excel from an academic point of view.
-(R)

 How is ADHD diagnosed?

-The DSM V ADHD criteria (DSM 5) are used for this diagnosis, guiding the specialist towards the diagnosis of a disruptive behavior disorder.
+The DSM V ADHD criteria (DSM 5) are used for this diagnosis, guiding the specialist toward the diagnosis of a disruptive behavior disorder.
 The specialist must take into account co-existing disorders, such as depression, anxiety or autism spectrum disorders.
 Additional investigations, such as EEG, might be used.
 The adult ADHD self-report scale might be useful for the diagnosis of this condition in people of adult age.

 The medication commonly prescribed for ADHD falls into two categories, meaning stimulant and non-stimulant.

 The stimulant medication represents the standard choice for short-term uses, contributing to an improvement of existent manifestations in the majority of the cases.
 One of the most often recommended drugs belonging to this category is Ritalin (methylphenidate), which stimulates the central nervous system and improves the neurotransmitters’ action in the brain.
 The drug can reduce the tendency towards risky behaviors and, thus, the risk of associated injuries.
-Common side-effects include sleepiness, anxiety and weight loss.
+Common side effects include sleepiness, anxiety and weight loss.

 A less preferred choice is Tenex (guanfacine), which brings down the activity of the sympathetic nervous system.
 Catapres (Clonidine), another non-stimulant medication, should be administered with caution – when stopped abruptly, it can lead to symptoms of withdrawal.